Tripura: Over 2,600 held, Narcotics worth Rs 1,500 Crore seized from 2022-24

 From 2022 to 2024, Tripura police made the following seizures Marijuana: 1,54,658 kg, Cough syrup bottles: 5,82,100, Narcotic tablets: 25,62,791, Heroin: 34,971 grams, Cannabis plants destroyed: 2,45,91,258

-The total value of the seized drugs, including confiscated vehicles, amounted to Rs 1,587.47 crore.
+The total value of the seized drugs, including confiscated vehicles, amounted to ?1,587.47 crore.

 Dr. Saha also discussed the establishment of a State-Level Drug-Free India Campaign Committee as per directives from the Union Ministry of Social Justice and Empowerment.